MQL4 - automated forex trading /

 //--------------------------------------------------------------------

-Implementation of User-Defined Function Gipo(): Version 4
+Implementation of user-defined function Gipo(): version 4

 In this user-defined function, all calculations are collected in one operator.
 The return value is calculated directly in the parentheses of the operator return().
 The subduplicate is calculated directly in the location where the passed parameter must be specified in the standard function MathSqrt().This solution may seem to be strange or wrong at the beginning.
 However, there is no error in this implementation of the user-defined function.
-The number of operators used in the function is smaller than in other implementations, so the code turns out to be more compact.
+The number of operators used in the function is smaller than in other implementations, so the code is more compact.

 //--------------------------------------------------------------------